JoeRozman/dataviz-mental-health-survey-project-proposal/README.md

 Week 1: Implement the Pie Chart with labeling (either a legend or labeling within the chart itself)

-Week 2: Implement the metric selector
+Week 2: ~~Implement the metric selector~~ Implement selectors for attributes and metrics

-Week 3: Implement the university selector
+Week 3: ~~Implement the university selector~~ Decide if data should use all metrics or should use universities as metrics

 Week 4: Configure the visualization for the user experience

 Week 5: Debug and work on finishing touches

+### New Vizes
+Initial Viz for week one [here](https://vizhub.com/JoeRozman/338ba401e2b2473a87139a0ccb65dc66)

+Viz for week two [here](https://vizhub.com/JoeRozman/7bb7dfb4abe142fba5cac5334c3f0ed9?edit=files&file=index.js&tabs=index.js%7EchartStyles.css%7EMentalHealthSurvey.csv)